 You can set up your revocable trust to play out in several different ways, too.
 You can have your revocable trust end upon your death, and have all assets distributed to your beneficiaries at that time.
 You can also set it up so that when you pass away, that revocable trust automatically creates irrevocable trusts that continue for different people or institutions.

-With an irrevocable trust, you typically cannot change or amend the trust after it’s created.
+You typically cannot change or amend an irrevocable trust after it’s created.
 The assets move out of your estate, and the trust pays its own income tax and files a separate return.
 This can give you greater protection from creditors and estate taxes.

 As stated above, you can set up your will or revocable trust to automatically create irrevocable trusts at the time of your death.
 When you use your will to create irrevocable trusts, it’s called a testamentary trust.
 But you can also set up irrevocable trusts during your lifetime.

-Taking a closer look at irrevocable trusts will help you understand the various types you can set up depending on your unique circumstances.
-There are dozens of irrevocable trust types to choose from.
+There are a variety of irrevocable trust types to choose from, depending on your unique circumstances.
 In general, when choosing a type of irrevocable trust, you should consider:

 - Specific tax considerations.
 Are you comfortable with paying gift tax up front if it means avoiding estate tax down the line?